videojs/video.js/docs/guides/plugins.md

     video.examplePlugin({ exampleOption: true });

 That's it.
 Head on over to the [Video.js wiki](https://github.com/videojs/video.js/wiki/Plugins) and add your plugin to the list so everyone else can check it out.

+## How should I use the Video.js icons in my plugin?

+If you'd like to use any of the icons available in the [Video.js icon set](http://videojs.github.io/font/), please target them via the CSS class names instead of codepoints.
+The codepoints *may* change between versions of the font, so using the class names ensures that your plugin will stay up to date with any font changes.